Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

 The sample uses buttons for changing the lock and device states, and LEDs to show the state of these changes.
 You can test it in the following ways:

--   Standalone, using a single DK that runs the door lock application.
+-   Standalone, using a single EVK that runs the door lock application.

--   Remotely over the Thread or the Wi-Fi protocol, which in either case requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.
+-   Remotely over the Thread protocol, which requires more devices, including a Matter controller that you can configure either on a PC or a mobile device.